Diagnosing chaos in a periodically driven Ising model with a ramping field via out-of-time-order correlation saturation: Theoretical Setup and Diagnostic Tools

-The nearest-neighbor spacing distribution (NNSD) is a concept commonly used in the field of chaos and random matrix theory to study the statistical properties of energy levels of complex systems \cite{mehta1991theory,santos2004integrability,bogomolny1992chaotic,bohigas1984characterization}.
+The level spacing statistics (LSS) is a concept commonly used in the field of chaos and random matrix theory to study the statistical properties of energy levels of complex systems \cite{mehta1991theory,santos2004integrability,bogomolny1992chaotic,bohigas1984characterization}.
 It provides insights into the level repulsion and clustering behavior of eigenvalues in such systems.
-The NNSD is therefore particularly relevant when studying systems with chaotic and regular dynamics as it characterizes the distribution of spacings between adjacent energy levels, distinguishing a chaotic system from an integrable one \cite{alhassid1989nearest,prosen1993energy}.
+The LSS is therefore particularly relevant when studying systems with chaotic and regular dynamics as it characterizes the distribution of spacings between adjacent energy levels, distinguishing a chaotic system from an integrable one \cite{alhassid1989nearest,prosen1993energy}.